 While NBFC-AAs offer many advantages, they also come with their risks.
 These may include difficulties securing adequate funding to operate as an aggregator and not all consumers appreciating its services.
 Aspiring NBFC-AAs must recognize these potential threats and take steps to address them accordingly.

-To be successful in such an aggressive market, NBFC-AAs must understand their industry’s needs and craft a business plan to address those opportunities.
+To succeed in such a competitive market, NBFC-AAs must understand their industry’s needs and develop a business plan to capitalize on those opportunities.
 By consolidating financial data and offering value-added services, NBFC-AAs can draw new customers while expanding their business.
-Furthermore, taking the time to understand the regulatory framework and comply with data privacy and security measures will allow NBFC-AAs to maximize their potential within financial services.
+Furthermore, taking the time to understand the regulatory framework and comply with data privacy and security measures will enable NBFC-AAs to maximize their potential within the financial services sector.

 Related Services